RESPONSE TO AN ARTICLE AGAINST GUN REGULATION IN THE U.S, Written in 9th grade

 "Endless rampages and mass shootings in the U.S

 While endless rampages and mass shootings in the U.S continue, you choose to label the act of criticizing the use of a 223-caliber, AR-pattern rifle as “ignorant fear mongering”.
-Anybody that dares to question the current gun laws, like the acclaimed Dr. Ernest.
-E. Moore, is denounced as pathetic.
+Anybody that dares to question the current gun laws, is denounced as pathetic.

 Surely it would be possible to start by banning gun ownership for anyone with a criminal record before introducing more specific restrictions.